 REQUIRED GEAR – SAFETY GEAR

-Other than a kayak and paddle you will need several items for safe paddling.
-You should never leave shore without these items.
+So now that you have the kayak, paddle, PFD and whistle there are a few other items you will need for safe paddling.
+You should never leave shore without these other items.

 FIRST AID KIT